21 Quotes About Living With Bipolar Disorder

 When it comes to medication, antipsychotics and selective serotonin reuptake inhibitors (SSRIs) may be prescribed for some individuals.
 Finally, hospitalization may be initially required in severe cases in order to stabilize the person and help them put systems in place to manage their illness.

-Seeking support from a therapist online
+Seeking mental health support from a therapist online

 As mentioned above, therapy is typically a key pillar of treatment for bipolar disorder.
 However, not everyone is able to regularly attend in-person therapy appointments, whether due to a lack of provider availability in their area, because of anxiety or nervousness, or because of cost.
 In cases like these, online therapy can represent a viable alternative.